GOP Rep. Scott Perry is the first sitting lawmaker the Jan. 6 panel wants to question

 "Mr. Clark has informed us that he plans to invoke his 5th Amendment right against self-incrimination in anticipation of a deposition to be conducted by the Committee.
 When Mr. Clark decided to invoke his 5th Amendment rights, he understood that we planned to pose questions addressing his interactions with you, among a host of other topics," the letter continued.

+The GOP congressman argued the committee was not "duly constituted under the rules of the US House of Representatives" and therefore "illegitimate."

+Perry's response not only signals a likely conflict between the committee and a fellow House member, but sets up the possibility that the panel will issue subpoenas to compel his cooperation.

-At this point, the House committee has requested Perry's voluntary cooperation, including in providing the panel "with all relevant electronic or other communications on these and other topics related to January 6th, including your communications with the Trump legal team, the former President himself, and others who were involved in planning the events of January 6th."
+The House committee initially had requested Perry's voluntary cooperation, including providing the panel "with all relevant electronic or other communications on these and other topics related to January 6th, including your communications with the Trump legal team, the former President himself, and others who were involved in planning the events of January 6th."

-If Perry declines to cooperate, however, it is likely that the panel will issue subpoenas to compel his cooperation.

 In his letter, Thompson wrote that the committee is also seeking information regarding communications between Perry and the White House alleging that Dominion voting machines had been compromised — a major catalyst for the events on Jan.
 6.